 - Candidates who win a seat on the Sullivan County Legislature during the November 2023 election will begin representing their new districts on January 1, 2024.

-When and How Will the Public Be Able to Participate?
+When and How Was the Public Able to Participate?

 The three maps presented to the Legislature have been available for public review since June 22, 2022.
-The Legislature is currently accepting oral and written comment, with oral comment being welcomed at public meetings of the Legislature and written comment able to be sent to Clerk of the Legislature Annmarie Martin at Annmarie.Martin@sullivanny.us or 100 North Street, Monticello, NY 12701.
-A public hearing on redistricting will be held on August 11 at 11 a.m. in the Hearing Room of the Government Center, 100 North Street, Monticello, NY.
+The Legislature accepted oral and written comment up until August 18, 2022.
+A public hearing on redistricting was held on August 11 at the Government Center.

 What Is the Current Population of Sullivan County?